klust/LUMI-BE-training-materials/docs/intro-evolving/08-Binding.md

 has several mechanisms for that.
-Slurm uses Linux cgroups or control groups to limit the resources that a job can use within a node and thus to isolate jobs from one another on a node so that one job cannot deplete the resources of another job, and sometimes even uses control groups at the task level to restrict some resources for a task (currently when doing task-level GPU binding via Slurm).
+Slurm uses Linux cgroups or control groups to limit the resources that a job can use within a node and thus to isolate jobs from one another on a node so that one job cannot deplete the resources of another job, and sometimes even uses control groups at the task level to restrict some resources for a task (currently default behaviour when doing task-level GPU binding via Slurm).
 The second mechanism is processor affinity which works at the process and thread level and is used by Slurm at the task level and can be used by the OpenMP runtime to further limit thread migration.
 It works through affinity masks